Determinantal Sieving

 Introduce a set of variables $Y=\{y_1,\ldots,y_k\}$ and define a new polynomial

-Let $Q(X,Y)$ be the result of sieving for terms in $P'(X,Y)$ which are of degree at least one in every variable $y_i, i \in [k]$. $Q(X,Y)$ can be computed from $2^k$ evaluations of $P'$ (hence of $P$), using the method of inclusion-exclusion in Lemma~\ref{lemma:inclusion-exclusion}.
-Since the definition of $Q$ is linear over $P'$, it suffices to consider its effect on a single monomial at a time.
+Let $Q(X,Y)$ be the coefficient of $\prod_{i \in [k]} y_i$ in $P'(X,Y)$, which can be computed from $2^k$ evaluations of $P'$ (hence of $P$), using the method of inclusion-exclusion in Lemma~\ref{lemma:inclusion-exclusion}.
+Since $Q$ is obtained from $P'$ via substitutions, it suffices to consider its effect on a single monomial at a time.
 Let $m=x_1^{m_1} \cdots x_n^{m_n}$ be a monomial in the expansion of $P$.
 Let $(i_1,\ldots,i_k)$ be the sequence of non-zero indices of $m$ repeated with multiplicity according to degree, in non-decreasing order; e.g., a monomial $x_1^3x_4^2$ corresponds to sequence $(1,1,1,4,4)$.
-In the evaluation of $P'$, $m$ can be written as a product
+In the evaluation of $P'$, each monomial $m$ in $P$ turns into

 where $P(m)$ is the coefficient of $m$ in $P$.
 Using Lemma~\ref{lemma:sieve-determinant}, the contribution of the monomial $m$ to $Q(X,Y)$ is precisely